-Source: U.S. Department of Labor, Bureau of Labor Statistics, Local Area Unemployment Statistics, Civilian Noninstitutional Population and Associated Rate and Ratio Measures for Model-Based Areas, released August 20, 2021.
+Source: U.S. Department of Labor, Bureau of Labor Statistics, Local Area Unemployment Statistics, Civilian Noninstitutional Population and Associated Rate and Ratio Measures for Model-Based Areas, released November 19, 2021.

 Florida's labor force participation rate most recently peaked during the Housing Boom at 63.7% from February 2007 to March 2007.
-Prepandemic, Florida's participation rate had been above 59%; however, once the pandemic took hold, Florida's participation rate fell to 55.5% in April 2020.
-Since then, Florida's participation rate has partially recovered, posting 58.7% in July 2021.
+Pre-pandemic, Florida's participation rate had been fluctuating around 59.5%; however, once the pandemic took hold, Florida's participation rate fell to 55.5% in April 2020.
+Since then, Florida's participation rate has rebounded, posting 59.1% in October 2021.

-Florida's participation rate is still lower than the US even though the US participation rate also fell substantially in April to 60.2%.
-The US participation rate has been rising more modestly, posting 61.7% in July 2021.
+Florida's participation rate is still lower than the US even though the US participation rate also fell substantially in April 2020 to 60.2%.
+The US participation rate has also risen since that time, posting 61.6% in October 2021.